predict-idlab/sleep-linear/README.md

 <div align="center">
-<h1>Do not 😴 on linear models</h1>
+<h1>Do not 😴 on traditional ML</h1>
-<h2>Simple and Interpretable Techniques Outperform Deep Learning for Sleep Scoring</h2>
+<h2>Simple and Interpretable Techniques Are Competitive to Deep Learning for Sleep Scoring</h2>
 </div>

-Code from the paper *Do Not Sleep on Linear Models: Simple and Interpretable Techniques Outperform Deep Learning for Sleep Scoring*.
+Code from the paper *Do Not Sleep on Traditional Machine Learning: Simple and Interpretable Techniques Are Competitive to Deep Learning for Sleep Scoring*.

 Preprint: https://arxiv.org/abs/2207.07753